Why do I feel pain after exercise?

 When muscles are required to work harder than they're used to or in a different way, it's believed to cause microscopic damage to the muscle fibres, resulting in muscle soreness or stiffness.

-DOMS is often mistakenly believed to be caused by a build up of lactic acid, but lactic acid isn't involved in this process.
+DOMS is often mistakenly believed to be caused by a build up of lactic acid, but lactic acid is not involved in this process.

 Who can DOMS affect?